Mobile Application Part: Published specification

-In cellular networks based on ANSI standards (currently CDMA2000, in the past AMPS, IS-136 and cdmaOne) plays the role of the MAP a similar protocol usually called IS-41 or ANSI-41 (ANSI MAP).
+In cellular networks based on ANSI standards (in the past CDMA2000, AMPS, IS-136 and cdmaOne) plays the role of the MAP a similar protocol usually called IS-41 or ANSI-41 (ANSI MAP).
 Since 2000 it is maintained by 3GPP2 as N.S0005 and since 2004 it is named 3GPP2 X.S0004.

 Implementation

 MAP is a Transaction Capabilities Application Part (TCAP) user, and as such can be transported using 'traditional' SS7 protocols or over IP using Transport Independent Signalling Connection Control Part (TI-SCCP); or using SIGTRAN.

 Yate is a partial open source implementation of MAP.

 MAP signaling

 In mobile cellular telephony networks like GSM and UMTS the SS7 application MAP is used.
 Voice connections are Circuit Switched (CS) and data connections are Packet Switched (PS) applications.

 Some of the GSM/UMTS Circuit Switched interfaces in the Mobile Switching Center (MSC) transported over SS7 include the following: